StryQ1/Project-Acturus-X/README.md

 # Project Acturus X

-Project Acturus X is a hack launcher.
+Project Acturus X is a game/hack launcher.
+If games are gathered from other programmers it will be credited.

 ## Funding